 When do I repay my loans?

 In most cases you will have six months from the time you graduate, or leave the school, before you have to begin making Federal Student Loan payments.
 This is called your “grace period”.
 You should use this time period to explore the different repayment options available to you.

 When will I receive my loans?

-We disburse your loans in three equal instalments throughout the year (October, January and April).
+We disburse Undergraduate (UG) and Post-Graduate Research (PGR) student loans in two equal instalments.
+UG in October and February, and PGR in October and April.
+For Post-Graduate Taught (PGT) we disburse loans in three equal instalments in October, February and June.
 Funds are drawn down by the University in US dollars (USD) and then converted into UK pounds sterling (GBP).
 The amount required for tuition fees and accommodation for the term is deducted first, then a refund is arranged direct to the student’s UK bank account for any additional amounts for living costs.